 At the top are views over the Eel River valley to the east and the Bull Creek valley to the west.
 A small patch of ocean is visible in the distance.
 Given the height of Grasshopper Mountain, the views actually aren’t all that spectacular — the mountains in this area are gently sloped, so the river valleys are a long ways away.
 The peak with its fire lookout is surrounded by dead trees.

 From the peak, a poorly-maintained trail descends to the Grieg Multi Use Trail and a grassy clearing where Grasshopper Trail Camp is located.
 Turn left to return through dark woods to the Grasshopper Multi Use Trail.
 Descend until you reach the trail to Johnson Camp, and then turn right.
 The trail descends gently to the camp, where two dilapidated cabins are set in a gloomy hollow.
-One (which used to be the only usable one) has been smashed by a falling tree and the other is leaning precariously and has holes in its floor.
+One, which used to be the only usable one, was completely destroyed in early 2017, probably by a storm.
+The other is leaning precariously and has holes in its floor.
 Faint trails lead a few yards to two more cabins; one is lacking a roof and the other only has a floor.
 None of the cabins is really suitable for camping in.

 Just past the camp, the road turns into a trail and enters some very nice old growth.
 At first the woods are similar to the old-growth uplands along the previous miles of dirt road, but they still seem more attractive, maybe because there’s not as much huckleberry to screen the views.